ramanro24/Ecommerce-sales-analysis-Magnus/README.md

 # Ecommerce-sales-analysis-Magnus
-Refer to my report for better understandig of this projects
+Refer to my report for better understandings of this projects

 ** Sales and Customer Behavior Analysis **